 Details of company directorships and other significant interests held by members of the Board which may conflict with their responsibilities are maintained and updated on a regular basis.
-A Register of Interests is available on the Health Board's website by clicking on the following link Register of Members Interests up to 08/04/2021, or a hard copy can be obtained from the Board Secretary on request.
+A Register of Interests is available on the Health Board's website at: https://hduhb.nhs.wales/about-us/governance-arrangements/register-of-interests-gifts-sponsorship-and-hospitality/register-of-igsh-documents/register-of-members-interests-up-to-8-april-2021/, or a hard copy can be obtained from the Board Secretary on request.